Components: select from among Apache Sentry, Apache Impala, Cloudera Navigator

 Cartao Elo, Brazil’s sole domestic credit card company, processes more than a million transactions per day, which represents 11 percent of the country's payment cards market share.
-With its real-time analytic database on Cloudera, Elo provides personal, context-relevant communications to customers, while also offering data-driven insights to banks and merchants.
+With its real-time data warehousing on Cloudera, Elo provides personal, context-relevant communications to customers, while also offering data-driven insights to banks and merchants.

 Cartao Elo, Brazil’s sole domestic credit card company, processes more than a million transactions per day, which represents 11 percent of the country's payment cards market share.